MousaviLaleh/SalonAppointmentScheduler/README.md

   CREATE DATABASE salon;
 ~~~~~~~~~~~~~~~~~~~~

-- You should connect to your database, then create tables named customers, appointments , and services
+- You should connect to your database, then create tables named `customers`, `appointments` , and `services
 ~~~~~~~~~~~~~~~~~~~~
   \c salon
   CREATE TABLE customers();